jacklukem/Montereyfixes/README.md

 Dhinak for retrieving beta 6 more updated Metal binaries (even if I still use beta 3 binaries)

+ASentientBot, Khronokernel and Dhinak for fixing legacy Bluetooth cards

 current issue with IntelHD4000 on Monterey eject key that crash to login window (fixed by apple on Monterey beta 3 build 21A5284e), anyway these will still work:
 ```shell
 CMD ⌘ + E (eject selected CD or DVD)